-The biggest benefit in getting the free vegetarian/vegan kit is being aware of the plight of animals.
+The biggest benefit in getting the free vegetarian and vegan starter kit is being aware of the plight of animals.
 The way they are treated for human consumption remained unnoticed (consciously most of the time) to many, and I happen to belong in that crowd.

-If you are thinking of changing your unhealthy diet, get the vegetarian/vegan starter kit for yourself and for others wherever they are.
+If you are thinking of changing your unhealthy diet, get the vegetarian and vegan starter kit for yourself and for others wherever they are.

 Do others a favor and you’ve also helped the animals.